lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Header/README.md

 ## Header Dialog

-Header Dialog is Spirit's solution for responsive navigation and selected use cases such as the user menu.
+Header Dialog is Spirit’s solution for responsive navigation and selected use cases such as the user menu.
 Please note Header Dialog is not intended to be used for second-level navigation in general.